kandasamyperf-stack/perf-grimoire/README.md

 > The arts of performance engineering for agentic AI, LLM inference, and cloud infrastructure scalability, resilience, and observability.

-A collection of fully functional performance engineering projects focused on agentic AI pipelines, LLM observability, and cloud scalability.
+A collection of fully functional performance engineering projects focused on agentic AI performance architecture, LLM performance, MCP, observability,Chaos Engineering and cloud scalability.

 Each topic is a standalone, runnable project with tests, security scans, and CI/CD.